x4leqxinn/mailer-backend/README.md

 ## Environment variables

-- Create two environment variable configuration files named .env.dev and .env.prod, using the template.env file as a reference
+- Create an environment variables file called .env and use the template.env file reference.

 ## Installation without docker